andrelimzs/andrelimzs.github.io/content/posts/Machine Learning/cs229-1a-supervised-learning-regression/index.md

 ## Probabilistic Interpretation

-Linear regression with least-squares cost can be derived from statistical methods to give a probability interpretation.
+Linear regression with least-squares cost can be derived from statistical methods to give a probabilistic interpretation.

 Assume target and inputs are related via
 $$